matt2ology/obsidian-technical-notes/3-permanent-notes-🧲/AndroidManifest.xml.md

 Topic : [Android Development](Android%20Development)

-It's an XML file that contains all the metadata of the application; which is to say, it's fancy configuration file for the application and details how the app should behave/function (e.g. what the app can do depending on the given permission settings).
+It's an XML file that contains all the metadata of the application (i.e. a table of contents of the app).

+It's fancy configuration file for the application and details how the app should behave/function (e.g. what the app can do depending on the given permission settings).

 It is located at the root of the project's directory: `app | manifests | AndroidManifest.xml`